ng-chicago/ng-chicago.github.io/_posts/2018-05-18-base-angular-6-pwa.md

 {{ page.description }}

 I wanted a perfect base PWA to use as a starting point for new apps.
-By applying just a few extra steps listed below, I got an [almost perfect](#almost) score All very simple.
+By applying the few extra steps listed below, I got an [almost perfect](#almost) score.
+All very simple.

 ![My score]({{ "/assets/posts/2018/2018-05-18-BasePWA.png" | absolute_url }})